lsst-dm/dmtn-316/index.md

 Application tiering is needed to align the operations model to supporting key Rubin processes and capabilities.
 This will be used as decision support for the following type of scenarios:
 * When there are multiple issues occurring and the team is constrained on what they can work.
 Higher level application tier applications will be prioritized.
 * When there is a Kubernetes node hardware failure and there are limited resources to run everything
-* During disaster recovery to prioritize which application needs to focuse on first to restore service
+* During disaster recovery to prioritize which application to on first to restore service

 Below are the proposed application criticality levels.